Erica Anderson (Catherine): Appearances

 Erica first appears in the video game Catherine, where she is a waitress of the Stray Sheep bar.
 She frequently engages with a group of her childhood friends, including protagonist Vincent Brooks.
-One member, someone who is younger than her and not a childhood friend of her, develops a crush on her.
-She chats with them about various gossip and rumors, including one about a witch in town.
+One member, someone who is younger than her and not a childhood friend of hers, develops a crush on her.
+She chats with them about various gossip and rumors, including one about a witch in town or discussions about women's professional wrestling.
 This story turns out to be about her, including incidents from their childhood.
-She eventually engages in a relationship with Toby, causing her to be subject to the same potentially fatal nightmares that affect Vincent and others.
-Erica eventually becomes aware of the true nature of her manager, known as Boss or Thomas Mutton, who was actually a god named Dumuzid, and was responsible for these dangerous nightmares.
+She eventually engages in a relationship with Toby, causing her to be subject to the same potentially fatal nightmares that affect Vincent and other men.
+Erica eventually becomes aware of the true nature of her manager, known as Boss or Thomas Mutton, who was actually a Mesopotamian god named Dumuzid, and was responsible for these dangerous nightmares.
 He explained that these nightmares were given to people who are wasting the reproductive value of their partners.
 In one ending, Erica is shown to have had sex with Toby, who regrets it due to finding out that she is a trans woman.
 In Catherine: Full Body, she has some interactions with new major character Rin.
-In one ending, Erica has not yet transitioned, and in another ending, she aspires to become a professional wrestler.
+In one ending, Erica has not yet transitioned, and in another ending, she is revealed to be training to become a professional wrestler.
 In a side mode of Catherine: Full Body as a playable character.

 A downloadable costume based on Erica was made available in Persona 5 for Haru Okumura, one of its playable characters.